Are you a big fan of anime figures? Or are you looking for a big anime event in Tokyo?

 What can I expect from the garage kit area?

-These are amateur kits made in limited quantity for the event, so shell out some yen in the name of craftsmanship and buy some cool figures while you’re looking around.
+These are amateur kits made in limited quantity for the event, so shell out some money in the name of craftsmanship and buy some cool figures while you’re looking around.

-Many people are around the show floor talking with the sculptors themselves at their tables, so if you know your nihongos, that can be pretty fun as well.
+Also, many people are around the show floor talking with the sculptors themselves at their tables, so if you know your Nihongo (Japanese learning site), that can be pretty fun as well.

-It’s also here that you can find rare and pre-owned figures for sale, so do some digging at these small vendors and you might find some deals you can’t get at Akihabara.
+It’s also here that you can find rare and pre-owned figures for sale, so do some digging at these small vendors, and you might find some deals you can’t get at Akihabara or Nakano.

 What is the best part of Wonder Festival?